erivera3/osticket-prereqs/README.md

   <li>Used Azure to simulate a realistic cloud-hosted support system environment</li>
   <li>Used IIS with CGI to support PHP-based application hosting on Windows</li>
   <li>Created a dedicated <code>C:\PHP</code> directory to keep the PHP runtime organized and separate</li>
-  <li>Used HeidiSQL to simplify MySQL database creation and management</li>
+  <li>Used HeidiSQL to simplify MySQL database creation and verification</li>
+  <li>Validated both the staff and end-user interfaces to confirm the application was fully operational</li>
   <li>Performed post-installation cleanup to reduce unnecessary exposure of setup files</li>
 </ul>